 Chicken Wire Trellis:

 You can make trellises with chicken wire, which is a simple and inexpensive material to use.
-You’ll need two pieces of wood or bamboo for the frame (one long enough to span both ends when placed on its side), some nails and about six feet of chicken wire that’s been stretched out and nailed onto the wood frame.
+You’ll need two pieces of wood or bamboo for the frame (one long enough to span both ends when placed on its side), some nails, and about six feet of chicken wire that’s been stretched out and nailed onto the wood frame.

 Recycled Trellis Ideas:

 You could make trellises from recycled materials, and this is a great way to save money if you’re bootstrapping or want to do something different with your garden space.
-Head to a landfill or garage sale and utilise old wooden pallets or rusty iron wire to your advantage.
+Head to a landfill or garage sale and utilize old wooden pallets or rusty iron wire to your advantage.